boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

     return random.choice(['something useful', None])
 ```

-Suppose somewhere in our code base we this function, but forget that it not
+Suppose somewhere in our code base we use this function, but we forget that it
-always returns a string:
+not always returns a string:

 ```python
 resp_err = post_some_data('www.blabla.com', {'key': 'value'})